larribas/dagger/docs/user-guide/serializers/alternatives.md

 * [`dagger.AsPickle`](pickle.md), which uses Python's [pickle library](https://docs.python.org/3/library/pickle.html)

-## Default Serializer: AsJSON
+## 🃏 Default Serializer: `AsJSON`

-By default, outputs are serialized using `AsJSON`.
+By default, outputs are serialized using JSON.

 JSON works well for most basic types (`int`, `float`, `str`, `bool`, `dict`, `list` and `None` values).
-However, you will most likely need to work with other types of values.
+However, soon you will need to work with more complex types of values.
 For instance:

-* You may be working with `pd.DataFrame` values, which you'd like to serialize as CSVs or Parquet files.
+* You may be working with [Pandas DataFrames](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html), which you'd like to serialize as CSV or Parquet files.
 * You may be working with contracts which you'd like to serialize using [Protocol Buffers](https://developers.google.com/protocol-buffers) or [Apache Avro](https://avro.apache.org/).

-For those cases, _Dagger_ allows you to __set specific serializers__ for each value returned by a task, and __implement your custom serializer__.
+For those cases, ___Dagger_ allows you to change the serializers used for each value returned by a task, and implement your custom serializers__.

-## Setting a specific serializer to use with an output
+## 💡 Setting a specific serializer to use with an output

-Say you have a task that returns an object which we want to serialize using pickle.
+Say you have a task that returns an object which we want to serialize using the [Pickle protocol](https://docs.python.org/3/library/pickle.html).
 Here's how you can instruct _Dagger_ to do so:

 === "Imperative DSL"